Sheep42/clean-theme/README.md

     └── style.scss ─ Imports, this is the file which is eventually compiled and minified

 #### JS
-In general `.js` files will be minified and transpiled by babel.
+In general `.js` files will be minified and transpiled.
 Babel and minify are configured to skip `.min.js` files.

 JavaScript files in this theme are broken out into 3 main directories.